Looming Victoria gas limits threaten energy woe

-Victoria is facing a gas shortage this winter, which could plunge the national electricity market into a fresh power crisis, Australia’s energy regulator has warned.
+Victoria faces a looming winter gas shortage, which could plunge the national electricity market into a fresh power crisis, Australia’s energy regulator has warned.

-The Iona gas storage facility in Port Campbell has dropped to record low supply-levels due to high demand amid the state’s price cap.
+The Iona gas storage facility in Port Campbell, in Victoria’s south-west, has dropped to record low supply-levels due to high demand amid the state’s price cap.

-Lochard Energy, which owns Iona, said “unplanned coal fired generation outages” and cold weather has increased demand.
+Lochard Energy, which owns Iona, said “unplanned coal fired generation outages” and cold weather had increased demand.

 “It is the case that gas supply and winter peaking capacity are becoming increasingly tighter on the east coast,” Lochard said in a statement.